-Which Way Is the Front Line from Here? with Sebastian Junger and James Brabazon
+Which Way Is the Front Line from Here?
+An interview with Sebastian Junger and James Brabazon

 Renowned and respected war photographer Tim Hetherington bled to death in Misrata, Libya following a mortar attack in 2011.
 Starting life as a series of funereal testimonies recorded by friend/colleagues Sebastian Junger and James Brabazon, Which Way Is the Front Line from Here? is a touching and intelligent portrayal of both Tim Hetherington, the man, and the career that ultimately killed him.